-5See Chau, 2001, Epstein and Weiss, 2001, Karlson et al., 2003, Solano, 2009 on the rationale and optimal design of amnesties.
-See Mas, 2009, on their questionable effectiveness at decreasing the number of illegal migrants.
+7This legalisation policy will hence be very different from exceptional amnesties, which have been repeatedly granted in the past to illegal migrants living in European countries such as Spain, Greece or in the US and pose an obvious problem of time consistency and credibility of the state.
+See Chau, 2001, Epstein and Weiss, 2001, Karlson et al., 2003, Solano, 2009 on the rationale and optimal design of amnesties.
+See Maas, 2009, on their questionable effectiveness at decreasing the number of illegal migrants.